Stability Analysis and Stabilization of Linear Symmetric Matrix-Valued Continuous, Discrete, and Impulsive Dynamical Systems -- A Unified Approach for the Stability Analysis of Linear Systems: Linear Matrix-Valued Symmetric Continuous-Time Systems

 \subsection{Stability Analysis}

-With the previous definitions and results in mind, we are now able to state the following result characterizing the uniform exponential stability of the system \eqref{eq:matdiffeqCT_LTV}: \black{\begin{theorem} The following statements are equivalent: \begin{enumerate}[(a)] \item The system \eqref{eq:matdiffeqCT_LTV} is uniformly exponentially stable. \item There exist a differentiable matrix-valued function $P:\mathbb{R}_{\ge0}\mapsto\mathbb{S}^n_{\succ0}$ and a continuous matrix-valued function $Q:\mathbb{R}_{\ge0}\mapsto\mathbb{S}^n_{\succ0}$ such that
+With the previous definitions and results in mind, we are now able to state the following result\footnote{It was brought to the attention of the author after publication of the paper that this result can be seen as a particular case of Theorem 2.4.2 in \cite{Dragan:13}.} characterizing the uniform exponential stability of the system \eqref{eq:matdiffeqCT_LTV} \black{\begin{theorem} The following statements are equivalent: \begin{enumerate}[(a)] \item The system \eqref{eq:matdiffeqCT_LTV} is uniformly exponentially stable. \item There exist a differentiable matrix-valued function $P:\mathbb{R}_{\ge0}\mapsto\mathbb{S}^n_{\succ0}$ and a continuous matrix-valued function $Q:\mathbb{R}_{\ge0}\mapsto\mathbb{S}^n_{\succ0}$ such that

 and such that \textbf{Lyapunov differential equation}

 hold for all $t\ge0$ and for some scalars $\alpha_1,\alpha_2,\beta_1,\beta_2>0$. \item There exists a differentiable matrix-valued function $P:\mathbb{R}_{\ge0}\mapsto\mathbb{S}^n_{\succ0}$ such that the